rust-lang/rust-forge/src/governance/council.md

 The Rust project consists of hundreds of globally distributed people, organized into teams with various purviews.
 However, a great deal of work falls outside the purview of any established team, and still needs to get done.

-The Leadership Council focuses on identifying and prioritizing work outside of team purviews.
+The Council focuses on identifying and prioritizing work outside of team purviews.
 The Council primarily delegates that work, rather than doing that work itself.
 The Council can also serve as a coordination, organization, and accountability body between teams, such as for cross-team efforts, roadmaps, and the long-term success of the Project.

 # Duties, expectations, and constraints on the Council